AguilarRaul/PulseNFL/README.md

 The dashboard contains two filters, allowing the user to select its favorite team and the season of his preference.
 It consists of two plots:

-1. Team Winning Percetage During Regular Season: here you can fund the number of wins and losses of a team (tooltip), the winning percentage and whether or not the team qualified for the postseason that year.
+1. `Team Winning Percetage During Regular Season`: here you can fund the number of wins and losses of a team (tooltip), the winning percentage and whether or not the team qualified for the postseason that year.

-2. Team Performance Metrics During Regular Season: contains the defensive rating (a measure of how good a team's defense was, the higher the better), the offensive rating (the higher the better), and the schedule difficulty rating (indicates how difficult the team's opponents were, a high number indicates that the opponents were difficult).
+2. `Team Performance Metrics During Regular Season`: contains the defensive rating (a measure of how good a team's defense was, the higher the better), the offensive rating (the higher the better), and the schedule difficulty rating (indicates how difficult the team's opponents were, a high number indicates that the opponents were difficult).

 ## About the data